NavigationContentFooter

 Visibility timeout

-Visibility timeout is a setting that can be configured for an SQS queue.
+Visibility timeout is a setting that can be configured for a Scaleway queue.
 It represents the length of time (in seconds) during which, after a message is received, the queue hides it, so it cannot be received again by the same or other consumers.
 This is useful as the queue itself does not automatically delete messages once they are received, and so prevents consumers from receiving the same message many times before they have finished processing it.
 Read more in our dedicated documentation on creating queues.

 © 2023-2024 – Scaleway